sverweij/dependency-cruiser/doc/faq.md

 ### Q: Should I run dependency-cruiser as a global install, with npx or as as local development dependency?

-**A**: It's recommended to install dependency-cruiser as a local (development) dependency in your project, though.
+**A**: It's recommended to install dependency-cruiser as a local (development) dependency in your project.
 That way it will automatically use the same versions of compiler tooling as your project does, which will give the most reliable results.